Symantec (SYMC) Q2 2018 Results - Earnings Call Transcript

 Sarah Hindlian - Macquarie Capital (USA), Inc.

 All right.
 Thank you very much.
 Hey, guys.
-I just wanted to (37:54) Enterprise segment and deferred revenues a little bit, there are some divergence there, which sounds like is mix shift related, but we'd love some color on what is driving that mix shift description in in-period revenues within the business line?
+I just wanted to get into the Enterprise segment and deferred revenues a little bit, there are some divergence there, which sounds like is mix shift related, but we'd love some color on what is driving that mix shift description in in-period revenues within the business line?
 And then, Nick, just as a follow-up, maybe you can help me quantify that impact across some of the reported Enterprise segment results in the period?

 Gregory S. Clark - Symantec Corp.